Syncom: Syncom IV (Leasat)

-The five satellites of the 1980s Leasat (Leased Satellite) program (Leasat F1 through Leasat F5) were alternatively named Syncom IV-1 to Syncom IV-5 and called HS 381 by the manufacturer.
+The five satellites of the 1980s Leasat (Leased Satellite) program (Leasat F1 through Leasat F5) were alternatively named Syncom IV-1 to Syncom IV-5, all using Hughes' HS-381 platform of satellite.
 These satellites were considerably larger than Syncoms 1 to 3, weighing 1.3 tonnes each (over 7 tonnes with launch fuel).
 At 4.26 m, the satellites were the first to be designed for launch from the Space Shuttle payload bay, and were deployed like a Frisbee.
 The satellites are 30 rpm spin-stabilized with a despun communications and antenna section.
 They were made with a solid rocket motor for initial perigee burn and hydrazine propellant for station keeping and spin stabilization.
 The communications systems offers a wideband UHF channel (500 kHz bandwidth), six relay 25 kHz channels, and five narrowband 5 kHz channels.
 This is in addition to the fleet broadcast frequency, which is in the military's X-band.
 The system was used by military customers in the US and later in Australia.
 Most of the satellites were retired in the 1990s, but one would remain operational until 2015.
 During the First Gulf War, Leasat would be used for personal communications between Secretary of State James Baker and President George H. W. Bush, but was more typically used by "mobile air, surface, subsurface, and fixed earth stations of the Navy, Marine Corps, Air Force, and Army."

 Hughes was contracted to provide a worldwide communications system based on four satellites, one over the continental United States (CONUS), and one each over the Atlantic, Pacific, and Indian oceans, spaced about 90 degrees apart.
 Five satellites were ordered, with one as a replacement.
 Also part of the contract were the associated control systems and ground stations.
-The lease contracts were typically for 5-year terms, with the lessee having the opportunity to extend the lease or to purchase the equipment outright.
+The lease contracts were typically for five-year terms, with the lessee having the opportunity to extend the lease or to purchase the equipment outright.
 The US Navy was the original lessee.